TanJiaXuan/OpenSourceWebExtension/README.md

   - Change the icon and name of the web extension

-  - Change the alignment of submit button in reminder section
+  - Change the alignment of submit button in reminder section (Edit the text box alignment by TJX on 09/08/2019)

-  - Change the alignment of the insertion of timer box
+  - Change the alignment of the insertion of timer box (Edit the text box alignment by TJX on 09/08/2019)